-Team for Kids runners, meet your 2015 New York Road Runners Team for Kids Marathon coaches: Scott, Vinny, Laura, Simon, Mary, Jennifer, Sid, Asteria, Brian, Dave, Deb, Kim, and Glen!
+Team for Kids runners, meet your 2016 New York Road Runners Team for Kids Marathon coaches: Michael, Vinny, Laura, Simon, Andy, Mary, Sid, Asteria, Dave, Jason, Kim, and Glen!

-Welcome to Team for Kids, let me start off by saying that you made the right choice when deciding to join our team.
-I ran my first NYC Marathon with TFK in 2007—after losing 150 pounds and this was only the beginning of my journey.
-The following year, I joined the TFK coaching staff, and the rest as they say is history.
-Since then, I have completed over 22 marathons, competed in various triathlon distances including my fist 70.3 Ironman.
-But most importantly I have been fortunate enough to be able to share my love of running and fitness to whoever is willing to listen.
-My goal as a coach is to be able to help our team members cross what ever finishline they are training for.
+Coach (Skinny) Vinny ran his first NYC Marathon with TFK in 2007—after losing 150 pounds.
+The following year, he joined the TFK coaching staff.
+Since then, Vinny has completed over 22 marathons, competed in various triathlon distances including his fist 70.3 Ironman.
+Vinny enjoys being able to share his love of running and fitness to whoever is willing to listen.
+His goal as a coach is to be able to help TFK team members cross what ever finishline they are training for.

-I feel that I understand TFK’s mission better than most, thanks to my own weight loss journey.
-When I’m not training, racing or coaching, or finishing my MBA in Graduate school – I spend most of my spare time running after my six-year-old twins.
+Vinny understands TFK’s mission, thanks to his own weight loss journey.
+When he’s not training, racing or coaching, he spends most of his spare time running after his twins.